mrzl/JISCAggregator/README.md

 Scalability
 -----------
 Additional sources of events can be integrated easily, as the structure of the software allows to simply extend the Parser interface, which gives the base structure for adding hundreds of sources.

 ##### Persistency
-At this point there is no proper persistent backup of the aggregated event entries.
+At this point there is no proper persistent backup of the aggregated event entries, as it turned out to be a very sensitive task, that can not be satisfiable achieved in the time frame for this prototype.
-When the data of events is saved in a database and the software updates the database on a specific interval, it is important develop a good system to manage old/outdated and new events.
+When the data of events is saved in a database and the software updates the database on a specific interval, it is important to develop a system to manage outdated and new events.

 ##### Maintenance
 The more event sources are added, the more needs to be maintained.
-Imagining the future, where dozens of sources are being scraped for events, some websites change their feed.
+Imagining the future, where dozens of sources are being scraped for events, some websites change their feed, which make the aggregator fail to retrieve events from this particular source.
 This can be easily detected via the tests provided in this version of the software already, though this is something to keep in mind, as the cost of keeping the system running will raise in relation to the amount of sources which are being aggregated.
 With forward thinking software design and rock solid testing this maintenance effort can be kept very low.

 ##### Searchability
 The existing structure opens up the possibility to search the database.
 This requires actions like developing a user